dialpad/dialtone/README.md

 - Dialtone Vue components are built for Vue 2, with Vue 3 support coming soon.

 These requirements are enforced via peerdependencies of Dialtone Vue when possible.

+## Contributing

+If you would like to contribute to Dialtone Vue the first step is to get the project running locally.
+Follow the below quickstart to do so.

+1. Clone the repo `git clone https://github.com/dialpad/dialtone-vue.git`
+2. Install storybook dependencies `npm run storybook:install`
+3. Install dialtone-vue dependencies `npm install`
+4. Run local dev server `npm start`
+5. Visit local dev server at http://localhost:9011/

+Next read the more detailed contributor documentation in [CONTRIBUTING.md](./CONTRIBUTING.md).